 - FOOD & MEDICAL: I normally carry a tube each of rash cream and mosquito repellent.
 Some of my friends carry these medicines wherever they go: fever, cough, ear pain, motion sickness and gas.
 A pouch for your medicines is a must so that your socks don’t smell of cough syrup.
 Dry foodstuff like infant formula, apples, bananas, biscuits and energy bars keep your kids from getting cranky due to hunger pangs.
 Sometimes, you can make use of it too instead of munching on junk to keep going.

-- STROLLER: This has proved to be a blessing in disguise especially when you are staying at a huge resort spread over many acres of land.
-It was also a boon in Singapore where you have a slope everywhere.
+- STROLLER: This has proved to be a blessing in disguise especially when you are staying at a huge resort spread over many acres.
+It was also a boon in Singapore and Europe, where they have well-built footpaths with slopes at every end.
 It saves your back from aching all day.
-But, if you are going to stay at a house with only stairways, or the beach, leave your stroller at home.
-You are allowed to take the stroller until the door of the airplane, so relax and push.
+But, if you are going to stay at the beach or at a house with only stairways, leave your stroller at home.
+Otherwise, you are allowed to take the stroller until the door of the airplane, so relax and push.

 - DEVICES: Never forget your camera because if you are like me, you will want to store those memories.
 Also, do not forget to take the memory card, charging cable and extra battery if necessary.
 A travel iron is helpful if you plan to do it yourself to avoid delays.
 Your mobiles and their chargers are a must too now-a-days.
 Till now, I have avoided taking a tablet or any electronic device for my toddler so she enjoys the real world.
 Let’s see how long I can do this.